Frequently Asked Questions About Graduation

 Q. Can I photograph or take video of Commencement?

 A. All cameras are allowed.
-To maintain social distancing please remain in your seat and as a courtesy, do not block the viewing of others.
+To be courteous of the other guests, please remain in your seat and do not block the viewing of others.
 A professional photographer will photograph graduates on stage, and the photos can be purchased directly from the photographer approximately one week after the ceremony.
-The ceremony will be available on Livestream for remote reviewing at www.malone.edu/livestream.
+The ceremony will be available on Livestream for remote viewing at www.malone.edu/livestream.